-So if YOU are interested in trying creatine, don’t skip this post.
+So if you are interested in trying creatine, don’t skip this post.
 You will know more than most athletes about the substance after reading through it!

 So without further ado, let’s get cracking with the questions.
-I’ll start with more general ones and move in to more specific topics as we go, so you will find the most important knowledge right in the beginning.
+I’ll start with more general ones and move into more specific topics as we go, so you will find the most important knowledge right in the beginning.